 Editorial: Driving, Dialing, and Dying

-Mayor Nutter signed legislation in April that banned the use of cell phones while driving.
+Mayor Nutter signed legislation in April

 The device most motorists first knew as a "car phone" is wreaking havoc on the nation’s highways – where a person yakking on a cell phone behind the wheel is just as dangerous as a drunken driver.